reactjs/react.dev/beta/src/pages/learn/preserving-and-resetting-state.md

 <Diagram name="preserving_state_dom_tree" height={193} width={864} alt="Diagram with three sections arranged horizontally.
 In the first section, there are three rectangles stacked vertically, with labels 'Component A', 'Component B', and 'Component C'.
 Transitioning to the next pane is an arrow with the React logo on top labeled 'React'.
 The middle section contains a tree of components, with the root labeled 'A' and two children labeled 'B' and 'C'.
 The next section is again transitioned using an arrow with the React logo on top labeled 'React'.
 The third and final section is a wireframe of a browser, containing a tree of 8 nodes, which has only a subset highlighted (indicating the subtree from the middle section).">

-From components, React creates a UI Tree which React DOM uses to render the DOM.
+From components, React creates a UI tree which React DOM uses to render the DOM

 </Diagram>